zimtyler/zimtyler/README.md

 Day to Day : Python, DAX, Power Query, and SQL in the Microsoft Azure/Power BI ecosystem.

-Working familiarity with Linux OS, AWS tools (S3, Lambda, SageMaker), BigQuery, and Databricks.
+Working familiarity with Linux OS, AWS tools (S3, EC2), BigQuery, and Databricks.

 Current Project: Stanford Encyclopedia of Philosophy text -> QA JSON -> Opensource to Kaggle